 CACUSS is committed to offering nutritious meals with an emphasis on proteins and vegetables to keep attendees energized throughout the conference.
 Each conference meal will offer vegan, vegetarian, dairy-free, gluten-free and nut-free options.
 Please note that the Shaw Centre kitchen does have traces of nuts.
-Please look at the conference website for an updated menu available in late spring 2017.
+An overview of all food served during the conference is available on our website.

-We have a Multi-Faith Prayer Room reserved for the duration of the conference that all attendees are welcome to use.
-The Multi-Faith Prayer Room is located in Meeting Room 101 on the first floor of the Shaw Centre.
+We have a Islamic Prayer Room reserved for the duration of the conference that all attendees are welcome to use.
+The Islamic Prayer Room is located in Meeting Room 101 on the first floor of the Shaw Centre.
 This space will be open at all times between 7AM and 5PM.